17arhaan/Movement_Tracking_Mujoco/README.md

 # Movement Tracking Mujoco

-Movement Tracking Mujoco is a project that demonstrates how to use the [MuJoCo](https://mujoco.org/) physics engine along with Python to simulate and track the movement of a humanoid model.
-This project is designed for researchers and developers interested in robotics, biomechanics, or simulation-based movement analysis.
+Movement Tracking Mujoco is a project that demonstrates how to use the [MuJoCo](https://mujoco.org/) physics engine with Python and React to simulate, track, and visualize humanoid movement.
+It integrates motion tracking, LSTM-based prediction, and an interactive GUI, making it ideal for researchers and developers in robotics, biomechanics, or machine learning.

 ## Table of Contents